rfsaldanha/brclimr/README.md

 ## Main functions

-Currently, this package uses zonal weather indicators created for each Brazilian municipality with data from the BR-DWGD project (Xavier et al. 2022).
-For each municipality and weather indicator, a series of daily statistics was calculated considering the data cells that intersects the municipality.
+Currently, this package fetches zonal statistics from weather indicators created for each Brazilian municipality with data from the BR-DWGD project (Xavier et al. 2022).
+For each municipality and weather indicator, a series of daily zonal statistics was calculated considering the data cells that intersects the municipality, like mean, max, min, sd and sum.

 For the BR-DWGD project, the following data can be retrieved with this package